Last Updated: March 31, 2021

-Students from European Union (EU) or European Economic Area (EEA) can work in Ireland during their study program without any restrictions.
-They can work both full-time and part-time.
-However, non-EU and EEA students can work for 20 hours per week during semesters and 40 hours per week during holidays.
-However, to be eligible to work, an international student from non-EU/EEA, one must have a Garda National Immigration Bureau (GNIB) registration certificate which is issued by the Immigration Office of Ireland.
-It is also mandatory to be enrolled in a course that is included on the Ireland Government’s list of visa-eligible courses.
+On the other hand, non-EU/EEA students have a few restrictions.
+International students can work for 20 hours per week during semesters and 40 hours per week during holidays.
+However, to be eligible to work, an international student must have a Garda National Immigration Bureau (GNIB) registration certificate which is issued by the Immigration Office of Ireland.
+Additionally, it is mandatory to be enrolled in a course that is included on the Ireland Government’s list of visa-eligible courses.

 Students from other EU/EEA nations are subjected to free health and medical services, provided one possesses Form E.109.
 To be eligible for this facility, one has to provide proof of his/her nationality to the Irish Health Authorities.
-However, students from Non-EU/EEA countries are required to have their own private health insurance.
+However, students from Non-EU/EEA countries are required to have private health insurance.
 While applying for an Irish student visa, it is mandatory to provide proof of health insurance to the Irish Immigration Department.

-An international student willing to pursue further studies in Ireland must undertake a course which is a minimum of 3 months.
+An international student willing to pursue further studies in Ireland must undertake a course that is a minimum of 3 months.
 One has to apply online for their Irish Study Visa with all the required documents.
 Upon submission of the visa application, one must print the summary form and submit it with other supporting documents.
 One might also have to submit their biometric details while applying for the study visa.